 Risk Factors for Sinus Drainage

 There are a variety of risk factors for sinus drainage.
-People that are more likely to experience sinus drainage are people with a medical condition, such as cystic fibrosis or HIV/AIDS, a deviated septum, or an allergic condition.
+People that are more likely to experience sinus drainage are people with a medical condition, such as cystic fibrosis or human immunodeficiency virus (HIV) / acquired immunodeficiency syndrome (AIDS), a deviated septum, or an allergic condition.
 Sinus drainage is one of the main symptoms that is related to allergies.

 Complications of Sinus Drainage